wolkix3/Nekos.life-Downloader/README.md

 # Nekos.life-Downloader
-A script to download Pictures from the site Nekos.life
+A script to download pictures from the site Nekos.life

 To change the Content it is supposed to download you need to replace the `api_url` variable to the wanted URL.
 The default is for nekos.